Chef Naoki Shares His KnivesSeptember 15, 2019

 Like every master, there is always a story about how they crafted their art and Chef Naoki is no exception.
-He wanted to prepare food that he enjoyed eating and started his sushi journey as a dishwasher at a Japanese restaurant when he was twenty.
+He wanted to prepare food that he enjoyed eating and started his sushi journey as a dishwasher at a Fukuoka restaurant when he was just twenty years old.
 Chef Naoki studied hard to learn the art of sushi making, the importance of knife skills and has often joked about the time he sliced his finger open when he first started his apprenticeship.

 Chef Naoki shared with us the different types of Sushi knives, their names, what they’re used for and what he prefers to work with.
 There are over 20 different knives used to prepare sushi, ranging from vegetable knives to butchering blades.
 Chef Naoki highlighted a few that every Sushi Chef should have: a Gyutou, Deba, Yanagi, and Usaba.